 How many women were assaulted by Dr Shah GP?

-The police spoke to over 100 women, who were patients of Dr Shah.
-It is not known precisely how many women were assaulted although he has been convicted of assaults against 23 women.
+The police spoke to 130 women, possibly more, who were patients of Dr Shah.
+It is not known precisely how many women were assaulted although he has been convicted of assaults against 24 women.

 What offences was he convicted of?